 Roll each dough sheet from the shortest side of the rectangle.

 Arrange into an oval shape.
 Press seams together to connect.
 Bake 20-25 minutes.

 Soften ½ can of Pillsbury Cream Cheese icing.
 Have purple, green, gold sprinkles handy.

 While the cake is still warm, pour icing on top.
 Alternate with purple, green and gold colored Mardi Gras sprinkles.
 If you prefer to make your own icing:

 3 tablespoons milk

-Mix all five ingredients in a bowl until the icing is thick enough to slowly drip from a whisk or spoon.
+Mix all five ingredients in a bowl.
+The icing should be thick enough to slowly drip from a whisk or spoon.
 Drizzle over the warm cake.

 Hide a plastic King Cake Baby in the underside of the cake.
 Before eating, check to see if you got the baby!